ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

  <img style="width: 25%; height: 25%" src="{{ site.url }}/images/math_tree.png">
 </p>

 From here, it's standard theory of sequence to sequence models.

 To sum up, we generate pairs of derivatives - antiderivatives and pairs of differential equations - solutions, then we convert these expressions to trees and then to sequences.
-We train the neural network to accept such sequences and output other sequences, where hopefully the output, when interpreted as a math expression, is the correct solution to the input.
+We train a neural network to accept such sequences and output other sequences, where hopefully the output, when interpreted as a math expression, is the correct solution to the input.

 ### Thoughts
 #### Is pattern matching the same as "mathematical understanding"?